We’re committed to maintaining good corporate governance that is aligned with the key principles of the QCA Code

 The Company’s internal stakeholders are its employees.
-The Group is committed to employment policies which follow best practice, based on equal opportunities for all employees, irrespective of sex, gender reassignment, race, disability, sexual orientation, pregnancy and/or maternity, marital or civil partner status, religion or belief or age.
+The Group is committed to employment policies that follow best practice, based on equal opportunities for all employees, irrespective of sex, gender reassignment, race, disability, sexual orientation, pregnancy and/or maternity, marital or civil partner status, religion or belief or age.

 Employee involvement in the Group is encouraged, as achieving a common awareness on the part of all employees of the financial and economic factors affecting the Group plays a major role in maintaining good relations with them.
 Employees receive regular updates from the Managing Director on the Company’s progress and new initiatives via monthly staff updates and regular town hall meetings, which offers an opportunity for them to raise queries or issues.

 The Board has established a risk register relating to the Company’s business.
-At least twice a year, it meets to consider the appropriateness of the risks identified and the mitigating action taken by management on a risk by risk basis focusing on those deemed most critical.
+At least twice a year, it meets to consider the appropriateness of the risks identified and the mitigating action taken by management on a risk-by-risk basis focusing on those deemed most critical.